Comparisons

 - You want to own your data forever: Wallabag.

-What actually matters in 2026
+What actually matters in 2026?

 The lesson of Pocket’s shutdown isn’t just “pick a new app” — it’s that saving links was never the hard part.
 Finding what you saved is.
 Most of us have hundreds or thousands of saves we never look at again because keyword search and folders don’t scale.
+Pocket itself never solved this: you could save in one tap, but six months later you couldn’t find the thing unless you remembered the exact title.

-That’s why the tools winning in 2026 are the ones with AI search: you remember a concept, and the tool finds the save.
 If that resonates, Marqly is built around exactly that — import your Pocket library, and start searching everything you’ve ever saved by meaning.
 Free to try, no credit card.

 Frequently asked questions